SanskarGosavi2003/WashIt/README.md

 # WashIt
-Go to the master repo
+Go to the master branch